ViewComponent/view_component/adr/0677-css-encapsulation.md

 ### No global syntax

-In keeping with the existing ViewComponent encapsulation mental modal, all styles are locally scoped by default, with no global escape hatch.
+In keeping with the existing ViewComponent encapsulation mental model, all styles are locally scoped by default, with no global escape hatch.

 ### No SCSS